“Jack! Jack Urso! Is that that you? Do you remember me?”

 I made my way to Mrs. Bryan, who was arranging food at the dining room table.
 I walked over to her, standing in about the same spot her husband did when I last saw him run out his house to greet me.
 I told her who I was.
 Mrs. Bryan’s head went back and cocked to one side as her memories kicked in and she recognized me.

 “Oh, Jackie!
 How nice of you to be here!”
 She exclaimed as she greeted me with a hug.

 During the past year and a half or so I had never met Mrs. Bryan and as we spoke it became clear that her husband never mentioned me to her.
 She had no idea that we had recently become reacquainted.
 I explained to her why I felt I had to come and I think it overwhelmed her a bit.
 I asked about Llori, but she hadn’t arrived yet.
 I was invited to stay and eat, but it was awkward.
 I felt awkward and the others felt awkward.
 I wasn’t a member of the family or circle of friends.
 I was intruding.
 I was disappointed not to see Llori, but paid my respects and left.

-As I walked out of the house and across the street to my car, I looked over to the spot on the lawn where Ashley and I shared our last conversation.
-Over twenty years later, I can’t recall more than just a few words that passed between us in that year and a half, but even if I forget everything we ever said to each other it doesn’t matter.
-I remember everything that is important.
+As I walked out of the house and across the street to my car, I looked over to the spot on the lawn where Ashley and I last spoke that sweltering summer day.
+Over two decades later, I can’t recall more than just a few words that passed between us in that year and a half — they have become shadows that grow longer and dissipate into darkness as our last conversation becomes more distant.

 Dr. Ashley M. Bryan: Born April 29, 1917 — Died October 18, 1994.